Quantum Algorithm for Lexicographically Minimal String Rotation: Introduction

 \subsection{Organization of This Paper}

-We recall some basic definitions about strings and formally define the LMSR problem in Section \ref{sec:pre}.
+We recall some basic definitions about strings and quantum query algorithms, and formally define the LMSR problem in Section \ref{sec:pre}.
 An efficient error reduction for nested quantum algorithms is developed in Section \ref{sec:qminimum}.
-An improved quantum algorithm for pattern matching based on the new error reduction technique is proposed in Section \ref{sec:qmatching}.
+An improved quantum algorithm for pattern matching based on the new error reduction technique (given in Section \ref{sec:qminimum}) is proposed in Section \ref{sec:qmatching}.
 The quantum algorithm for LMSR is proposed in Section \ref{sec:algo}.
 The classical and quantum lower bounds for LMSR are given in Section \ref{sec:lowerbounds}.
 The applications are discussed in Section \ref{sec:app}.